bcgov/wps/api/README.md

 ## Maintenance

+### Reverting Deployment

+To redeploy prod from a previous image:

+1. Find the previous working image in openshift and run
+   - `oc -n e1e498-tools tag wps-prod:pr-<last-working-pr-number> wps-prod:prod`
+2. Select "Start rollout" action in openshift

 ### Disk space

 A subset of model predictions is currently being stored, but not actually used once interpolation has been